Gem5Vision/gem5-resource-manager/static/help.md

 - Search: Search for resource in database with exact Resource ID
 - Version: Dropdown that allows for selection of a particular resource version of resource currently in view
 - Category: Specify category of resource to viewed as defined by schema
+- View Schema for Database: Sets view for schema for current database (read only)
 - Change Database: Reset current editor to change to a different database

 ### Editing Actions: